 Can using an epilator cause you ingrown hairs?
 For those who do not know exactly what this tool is, we'll bring you up to speed.
 In the '80s, a brand called Epilady made the electric device that used coils removed hair from the root at home famous.
 They still have their classic model using coils, but now also carry many different kinds that use coils or tweezers, and have multiple sizes for the face and body.
 Their creation has branched out into a whole industry, so now there are plenty of epilator brands to choose from, like Emjoi and Braun and Remington.

 Ingrown hair, or hair that grows back into the skin, can be caused by any form of hair removal.
 Still, it tends to be a bit more common when using epilators.
 That being said, there are precautions you to take before and after removing hair (so you don't have to put your device in the drawer permanently).
 But wait!
 Don't dismiss your epilator, because it can be one of your biggest grooming assets and save you money in the long run.
 Epilation at home is one of the easiest ways to uplift the hair out of the follicle, leaving you with weeks of hair free skin.

 Practice does make perfect.
 The more you use the epilator, you can get the correct position so it becomes a muscle memory when using the unit.
 Start by holding your skin taut.
-If your skin is held firm while working the device, you'll be more likely to remove the entire piece of hair from the follicle, and not just break it above or below the skin.
-If hair is broken, it creates a sharp, angled tip, which makes growing back into the skin a lot easier.
+If your skin is held firm while working the device, you'll be more likely to remove the entire piece of hair from the follicle, and not just break it above or below the skin, potentially leading to ingrown hairs.